roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

+===

- ****** She-Male School: A Teacher Seduced ****** bysilkstockingslover© I noticed the fact she said 'Mistress' and not 'Headmistress'.
+I noticed the fact she said 'Mistress' and not 'Headmistress'.
 I stammered, my mind reeling from the domino of oddities, "Y-y-yes."

  "I will check if she is ready to meet with you," Amanda said, standing up, leaving my story up on the screen as she disappeared.